clearwater-analytics/devcontainer-java-example/README.md

 * The file configures many things:
     * the `Dockerfile` to use to build the DevContainer
     * any Docker volume mounts
-    * the location of its associated `catalina_opts.txt` file
+    * optional Dev Container features to install in the container
     * Visual Studio Code extensions and settings to install and set within the container

 The `Dockerfile` handles all the setup logic to build the container.
 It installs and configures the following
 * Java
 * Docker-from-Docker
-* Tomcat
 * Maven
-* Copying the provided `catalina_opts.txt`, `mvnsettings.xml`, `tomcat-users.xml`, and `deploy.sh` files into the container

-The `deploy.sh` file is a custom-built script that hunts for all .war files within target folders in your source tree, copies them to Tomcat's webapps folder, and starts Tomcat.
-It also contains special logic to transform the newline-separated list of properties in the `catalina_opts.txt` file into a single-line property string which is stored in the `CATALINA_OPTS` environment variable.

-Feel free to customize or tweak these files according to the team's specific needs.
+Feel free to customize or tweak these files according to your specific needs.